 What Is Temperament?

 A baby’s temperament is the behavior that is visible to the parents as early as the first days after birth.
-It is evident in how babies react to the world, and how they express their emotions and needs (1).
-Temperament is biologically determined and has a big impact on a child’s development (2).
+It is evident in how babies react to the world and express their emotions and needs (1).
+Temperament is biologically determined and greatly impacts a child’s development (2).

 A baby’s first months can give you a glimpse into their personality.
-Just keep in mind that personality isn’t static; it keeps on developing.
-How you, as a parent, react to a baby’s behavior plays an important role in the person they grow up to be (3).
+But remember that personality isn’t static; it keeps on developing.
+How you, as a parent, react to a baby’s behavior plays a vital role in the person they grow up to be (3).

 9 Temperament Traits